 *By signing up to the scheme you consent to your details being shared with our training providers, Avanti Cycling.
 Your details will only be used for the provision of cycle training and safety communications.

-Use lights at night!
+USE a helmet and lights at night!

-- Earley Gate near Agriculture building.
+- Earley Gate, near Agriculture building

 Additional gated compound are available for Halls residents, access to these is arranged though the individual Halls receptions.

-Get your bike a free security label available from Security Services
+PROTECT your bike with a security label

 Reading Bicycle Kitchen

 Reading Bicycle Kitchen is a volunteer run, not-for-profit organisation founded to encourage cycling by making low cost bicycle maintenance available to all in Reading.
 They run regular sessions on our campuses and around Reading that will give you the skills to fix your own bike, so you can repair pesky punctures or bothersome bars wherever you are!